FOR IMMEDIATE RELEASE

 Outspoken Generation Co-chair Ella Robinson, the daughter of openly gay Bishop Gene Robinson, offered her perspective.

-Sarah Gogin, the daughter of two fathers who live in California, who have been together more than 40 years, was the named individual amicus on the brief.
+Sarah Gogin, the daughter of two fathers who live in California, who have been together for more than 40 years, was the named individual amicus on the brief.

 “I walked my Dads down the aisle at their wedding in 2008, before California passed Proposition 8, and witnessed them vow to take care of each other forever,” said Gogin.
-“Now, families all over California can share the feelings of love, security and stability that come with marriage.
-I hope that soon the laws in other states will catch up, and that all American families will be treated equally under the law.”
+“Now, families all over California can share the feelings of love, security, and stability that come with marriage.
+I hope that soon the laws in other states will catch up and that all American families will be treated equally under the law.”

-Family Equality Council Board Chair Alan Bernstein acknowledged that today’s victories still leave millions of families waiting for the marriage equality.
+Family Equality Council Board Chair Alan Bernstein acknowledged that today’s victories still leave millions of families waiting for marriage equality.